Welcome to Spring!

 Modify your landscape to create Tick-Safe Zones.
 To do this, keep play areas and playground equipment away from shrubs, bushes, and other vegetation.
 Also, regularly remove leaf litter and clear tall grasses and brush around homes, and place wood chips or gravel between lawns and wooded areas to keep ticks away from recreational areas.
 You can also check your garage for any unnecessary openings and cracks that might invite insects to enter and live inside where it’s generally dark and cold.
 Get in touch with Moreno Valley area garage door repair and installation companies or whatever is nearest to your area for a professional assessment.

 - Provide a vegetation-free play area.
 Keep play areas and playground equipment away from away from shrubs, bushes, and other vegetation.

 - Use a chemical control agent.
-Effective tick control chemicals are available for use by the homeowner, or they can be applied by a professional pest control expert, and even limited applications can greatly reduce the number of ticks.
+Effectively, how to control palmetto bug is quite similar to tick control, the chemicals are available for use by the homeowner, or they can be applied by a professional pest control expert, and even limited applications can greatly reduce the number of ticks.
 A single springtime application of acaricide can reduce the population of ticks that cause Lyme disease by 68–100%.

 - Discourage deer.
 Removing plants that attract deer and constructing physical barriers may help discourage deer from entering your yard and bringing ticks with them.Prevent Ticks on Animals